 - Organizations with updates managed through Windows Update for Business (WUfB) will not automatically receive this update and do not need to deploy the blocker toolkit.

 - Organizations with environments managed with an update management solution such as Windows Server Update Services (WSUS) or System Center Configuration Manager (SCCM) do not have to deploy the Blocker Toolkit.
-They can use those products to fully manage deployment of updates released through Windows Update and Microsoft Update, including Microsoft Edge (Chromium-based), within their environment.
+They can use those products to fully manage deployment of updates released through Windows Update and Microsoft Update, including the Update in WSUS for the new Microsoft Edge, within their environment.

 - This update is a stand-alone update (not part of the monthly cumulative update) to give Enterprise customers flexibility and maximum control over deploying this update.

-- The new Microsoft Edge (Chromium-based) will be included as part of the Windows 10, version 20H2 feature update in the second half of 2020.
+- The new Microsoft Edge (Chromium-based) is included as part of the Windows 10, version 20H2 feature update in the second half of 2020.
 The Blocker toolkit does not impact 20H2 behaviors or deployment.
 See more information about Windows 10, version 20H2 here.

 You can download the Blocker Toolkit executable file from https://msedgeblockertoolkit.blob.core.windows.net/blockertoolkit/MicrosoftEdgeChromiumBlockerToolkit.exe.